4 × 100 metres relay at the Olympics

-The United States is by far the most dominant nation in the event.
-The country has won the men's race 15 times and the women's race on 11 occasions.
-The American men accrued eight straight wins from 1920 to 1956 and have won a medal in the event at all but eight Olympics (boycott in 1980, baton pass failures in 1912, 1960, 1988, 2008, 2016 and 2020, and their disqualification after the race due to Tyson Gay's doping charge in 2012).
+The United States is by far the most successful nation in the event.
+The country has won the men's race 15 times and the women's race on 12 occasions.
+The American men were dominant historically, accruing eight straight wins from 1920 to 1956, but have also logged numerous disqualifications (chiefly due to baton pass failures), including five straight from 2008 to 2024 (also in 1912, 1960, and 1988).
 The American women took four consecutive gold medals from 1984 to 1996.
 As of 2016, no other country has won more than three golds in the men's or women's event.
-Jamaica (four wins, nine medals), Great Britain (two wins, fifteen medals) and the Soviet Union (two wins, eleven medals) are the next most successful nations.
+Jamaica (four wins, nine medals), Canada (three wins, ten medals), Great Britain (two wins, fifteen medals) and the Soviet Union (two wins, eleven medals) are the next most successful nations.

 Participants in this event are often competitors in the 100 metres and 200 metres individual Olympic events (and, less commonly, the sprint hurdles).
 Frank Wykoff and Evelyn Ashford are the most successful athletes in the event, having each won three gold medals.
 In terms of total career medals, the most successful is Jamaica's Veronica Campbell-Brown with four (one gold and three silvers).
-Only two other athletes have won three medals in the event: Marlies Göhr (twice champion) and Lyudmila Zharkova.
+Only eight other athletes have won three medals in the event: Marlies Göhr (twice champion), Shelly-Ann Fraser-Pryce (once champion), Aaron Brown (once champion), Brendon Rodney (once champion), Andre De Grasse (once champion), Lyudmila Zharkova, Dina Asher-Smith, and Daryll Neita.